 Easy to Moderate – 2.8 miles

-The South Rim Trail (Portions of the trail closed for construction)
+The South Rim Trail

 Moderate – 3 miles round-trip

 “One of my favorite hikes is the South Rim Trail of the Grand Canyon of the Yellowstone.
 It’s not a terribly difficult hike since you’re traversing along the rim of the canyon, but the rewards are spectacular.
-You’ll get to see a panoramic view of the Grand Canyon of the Yellowstone, both the Upper and Lower Falls of the Yellowstone River, and even lesser-known Crystal Creek Falls.”— Alison Becker, Program Manager, Institute
+You’ll get to see a panoramic view of the Grand Canyon of the Yellowstone, both the Upper and Lower Falls of the Yellowstone River, and even lesser-known Crystal Creek Falls.”— Alison Becker, Institute Operations Manager

 For a comprehensive list of day hikes in Yellowstone, see NPS’s hiking guide.
 Remember to follow the best practices for hiking in bear country: be alert, make noise, hike in groups, do not run, carry bear spray and know how to use it.
 Be sure to familiarize yourself with Yellowstone’s backcountry guidelines, especially before heading out on overnight adventures.